-Policy 13.1.l of the Comprehensive Plan states that where appropriate, civic structures, schools, clubhouses and other structures shall be designed as hurricane shelters to provide a safe environment for residents or employees.
+Policy 13.1.1 of the Comprehensive Plan states that where appropriate, civic structures, schools, clubhouses, and other structures hall be designed as hurricane shelters to provide a safe environment for residents or employees.

-Village G is located in Evacuation Zones B and C, with portions in Level A.
+Village E is located primarily in Evacuation Zones A and B.

-In the event of an evacuation order for a Category one, two, or three storm, residents will be required to evacuate.
-For that reason, civic structures, schools, clubhouses, and other structures are not proposed to be designed as hurricane shelters.
+In the event of an evacuation order for a Category one or two storm, residents will be required to evacuate.
+For that reason, civic structures, schools, clubhouses and other structures are not planned to be designed as hurricane shelters.
 Rather, residents will be required to evacuate.